deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/ADDING_NODE.md

    run the command you got (`nc 192.168.199.178 8000` according to the example above).

    The logs of the initial node configuration are located at `/var/log/cloud-init-output.log`.

-### When is a node reboot required?

-While you are configuring a node, some modifications may require a reboot.

-For example, in the Astra Linux distribution (a Russian Linux-based OS), it may be required after modifying the `kernel.yama.ptrace_scope` parameter of sysctl using the `astra-ptrace-lock enable/disable` command.

-The reboot mode is defined by the `disruptions` field in the [`disruptions` parameter section](../../../../reference/cr/nodegroup.html#nodegroup-v1-spec-disruptions) of a NodeGroup resource.